 ✓ Top area to stay in Osaka for couples & families looking for a quieter alternative to central Osaka

 Fed up with the trappings of central Osaka?
 Find your inner peace (kinda) at Osaka Bay.
-Although you’re still firmly within the city, the vibe around here is noticeably calmer, especially at night when the area’s several amusement parks shutter down.
+Although you’re still firmly within the city, the vibe around here is noticeably calmer.
+It’s especially quiet at night when the area’s several amusement parks shutter down.

-Overall, Osaka Bay is one of the best places to stay in Osaka for couples and families who are keen on trading centrality for less noise and better value accommodations.
+Osaka Bay is one of the best places to stay in Osaka for couples and families.
+If you’re keen on trading centrality for less noise and better value accommodations, it’s a fantastic option.

 The 20- to 30-minute subway ride into central Osaka precludes enough visitors from staying here to drop prices in your favour.
 The quality you’ll get here for the price is unbeatable!